ashwinrayaprolu1984/jermit/README.md

     relaxed, CRC-16, 1K, 1K/G, and G.

   * Kermit is supported in both vanilla and streaming modes.
-(Full duplex sliding windows are estimated to be in around 1Q 2018.)
+(Full duplex sliding windows are estimated to be in around 3Q 2018.)

-  * Zmodem is estimated to be in around 3Q 2018.
+  * Zmodem is in, but still very rough.
+Use it only on clean lines (TCP, error-corrected serial) for now.

   * Uploads and downloads occur between System.in/out and a local file.